pmdevita/ChaosHeadNoah-HQ/mapping/Readme.md

 the Steam version.
 For Xbox videos, it maps them to corresponding Switch file names.
 For Xbox bg images, it maps the original file name to the Switch one.

+## Xbox mapping

+The Xbox version of the game is missing these three bg images found in the Switch/Steam

+- bg031_01_2.webp
+- bg050_01_7.webp
+- bg261_01_3.webp